hephaestus-ai/b/content/posts/sheaves_from_scratch.md

 * A **topological space** is a set \$X\$ equipped with a collection \$\mathcal O\$ of subsets of \$X\$ called *open sets*.
 * Axioms: (i) the whole space \$X\$ is open; (ii) any union \$\bigcup S\$ of open sets is open; (iii) the intersection \$U\cap V\$ of **two** open sets is open.
-* Infinite intersections are *not* guaranteed to stay open—the “two” in axiom (iii) is doing real work.
+* Infinite intersections are *not* guaranteed to stay open - the "two" in axiom (iii) is doing real work.
 {{< /mediabox >}}

-Union and intersection let us manufacture new sets; now we decide which of those sets count as *open* and thereby fix the “geometry” of our universe.
+Union and intersection let us manufacture new sets; now we decide which of those sets count as *open* and thereby fix the "geometry" of our universe.
 Formally, a topology on a set \$X\$ is a choice of collection \$\mathcal O\$ satisfying the three axioms in the box.
 Think of \$\mathcal O\$ as a menu: each item on the menu is declared open, everything else is not.

 Why these axioms and no others?
 The short answer is that they capture the way neighborhoods behave in ordinary spaces like \$\mathbb R\$.